gerardoanuglo/predicting-customer-churn/README.md

 ## Factors for Churn:

 The three most important features in predicting customer churn are the
-- "average amount of days the account is deliquent"
+- average amount of days the account is deliquent
-- "percent increase of Month over Month"
+- percent increase of Month over Month
-- "average amount of calls made during the weekdays"
+- average amount of calls made during the weekdays

 Understanding these factors of churn can also help the marketing team use their budget wisely to target potential churners.